-We will provide methodologies and frameworks as well as critical thinking to help you re-think how you lead the transformation of your organisation through digital innovation. we will look at breakthrough digital innovations such as AI and neural networks, the Internet of Things, Big Data, and blockchain in facilitating new business models across industries including healthcare and financial services.
+In this Concentration, you are encouraged to re-think how you would lead the transformation of your organisation through digital innovation.
+We will provide methodologies and frameworks as well as critical thinking to guide you, and we will look at breakthrough digital innovations such as AI and neural networks, the Internet of Things, Big Data, and blockchain in facilitating new business models across industries including healthcare and financial services.
 We will also examine how mobile platforms are enabling financial inclusion and clean energy in emerging economies.

 The pervasive nature of energy and environment across the economy and within firms means that it serves as a wonderful case study across all aspects of business education: marketing, strategy, economics, finance, operations, ethics and leadership.

 The energy sector is not all massive infrastructure and large scale power plants – it involves some of the most exciting start-ups and may offer the first important steps towards the Internet of Things.
 Energy poses some of the biggest challenges and opportunities not only within the sector but for all firms in the economy.